random998/bachelors_project/docs/report.md

 - **GUI Integration (`gui/src/game_view.rs`)**: Renders snapshots from Projection::snapshot().

 #### Core Crate
 The `poker_core` crate serves as the backbone, containing modules for game_state, net, and crypto.
-It defines the deterministic state machine in `game_state.rs`, where the ContractState struct holds the hash-chained log and applies transitions via a `step` method.
-Network integration in `net.rs` uses libp2p's Swarm to manage behaviors like gossipsub for message propagation.
-Crypto utilities in `crypto.rs` provide Ed25519 signatures and basic commitments (with ZK stubs for future expansion).
+It defines the deterministic state machine in `game_state.rs`, where the ContractState struct holds the hash-chained log and applies transitions via a `step` method.\
+Network integration in `net.rs` uses libp2p's Swarm to manage behaviors like gossipsub for message propagation.\
+Crypto utilities in `crypto.rs` provide Ed25519 signatures and basic commitments (with ZK stubs for future expansion).\
 The crate is designed for modularity, allowing easy testing of pure functions like state transitions.

 #### Eval Crate
 Assuming a separate `poker_eval` crate (or integrated module), it handles poker-specific logic such as hand ranking and evaluation.
 Using libraries like `poker` or custom implementations, it provides functions like `evaluate_hand(cards: &[Card]) -> HandRank`.
 This ensures deterministic outcomes across peers, with tests verifying standard poker rules (e.g., royal flush beats straight).

 #### GUI Crate
-The `egui_frontend` crate implements a minimal GUI using egui.
-In `main.rs`, it sets up an egui context and renders components like player hands, pot display, and action buttons (e.g., fold, call, raise).
+The `egui_frontend` crate implements a minimal GUI using egui.\
+In `main.rs`, it sets up an egui context and renders components like player hands, pot display, and action buttons (e.g., fold, call, raise).\
 It interfaces with the core crate by polling the Projection for snapshots and sending user actions as messages.
 The GUI is lightweight, focusing on functionality over aesthetics, with basic event handling for real-time updates.

 #### Integration Tests Crate
-A dedicated `tests` directory or crate contains integration tests.
-Using Rust's built-in testing framework, it spawns multiple in-process peers via libp2p's memory transport.
-Scenarios simulate gameplay: e.g., 3 peers join, deal cards, place bets, and verify final state hashes match.
-Current tests cover local loops but highlight failures in distributed setups due to delays.
+A dedicated `tests` directory or crate contains integration tests.\
+Using Rust's built-in testing framework, it spawns multiple in-process peers via libp2p's memory transport.\
+Scenarios simulate gameplay: e.g., 3 peers join, deal cards, place bets, and verify final state hashes match.\
+Current tests cover local loops but highlight failures in distributed setups.\

 ### Progress Highlights
-Local gameplay: Dealing, betting, showdown work deterministically.
+Local gameplay: Dealing, betting, showdown work deterministically.\
-P2P Sync: New peers request and replay chains from seed peers.
+P2P Sync: New peers request and replay chains from seed peers.\

-Batch Processing: E.g., StartGameBatch sorts notifications for consensus.
+Current message reordering is `solved` (not really) via Batch Processing: E.g., StartGameBatch sorts notifications for consensus.
+I spent a lot of time trying to get the distributed system to work, I acknowledge that I am not able to get it to work and need to look for existing solutions/frameworks/libraries to integrate into the application.

 ### Evaluation and Testing

 ### Current Testing Approach
 - **Unit Tests**: Basic for card evaluation (eval crate).
 - **Integration**: Manual simulation with 3-in-process peers replaying logs.

 ### Issues and Bugs
+Many functions / scenarios still remain untested.
+Maybe it would be handy to introduce a notion of `test coverage` but I do not know anything in regards to that...
-Failing tests involve state divergence:
-Hash mismatches in distributed mode due to out-of-order messages.
-Sync failures under simulated delays.
-Attempted fixes: Timeouts/retries in gossip; logging replays.
+Failing tests involve state divergence: .Hash mismatches in distributed mode due to out-of-order messages, Sync failures under simulated delays, Attempted fixes: Timeouts/retries in gossip; logging replays.\
+I am not satisfied with the current state of the test structure (there is neither a plan on how to test / what should be tested, nor do I know how tests should be structured in general).

 ### Structure Suggestions/Questions
 Unit: Test pure functions (e.g., step in ContractState).
 Integration: Use libp2p's in-memory transport for multi-peer sims.
 Property: Assert invariants like "hashes match after replay" via proptest.

 ### Open Questions
 #### Scope of Bachelor's Project
 What is the required scope?
 With the current prototype (functional local/P2P basics, excluding ZK), is this sufficient for completion, or must distributed bugs be fully resolved?

 #### Bug Resolution
 I lack strategies for debugging distributed state divergence.
 Suggestions tried: Detailed logging, chain replays.
 How to systematically solve these (e.g., using Stateright for model checking)?

 #### Testing Structure
 How to organize tests?
 E.g., separate crates for unit/integration?
 Best practices for testing P2P systems in Rust?